caldwell/build-emacs/README.md

 ### XCode Command Line Tools

-Building emacs requires that the XCode command line tools be installed so that some libraries (libxml2, at least) are available.
+Building Emacs requires that the XCode command line tools be installed so that some libraries (libxml2, at least) are available.

     xcode-select --install

-Currently, Homebrew installs a pkg-config definition for the built in libxml2, but uses deprecated paths that don't exist by default on newer MacOS versions (10.14 at least).
+Currently, Homebrew installs a pkg-config definition for the built in libxml2, but uses deprecated paths that don't exist by default on newer macOS versions (10.14 at least).
 The symptom is this error:

       CC       xml.o
     xml.c:26:10: fatal error: 'libxml/tree.h' file not found